nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 You can think of the terminal as driving a stick shift car.
 When driving stick you get more control of the car but you need to understand how the car works to make sure you are shifting correctly.
 Incorrect shifting will cause the car to turn off or worse, you could damage the clutch.
 The same concept applies with the terminal.
 With more control means we can issue better commands to complete more tasks but we need to make sure we don't issue commands that can harm the computer.

 The terminal has many tools that are not useable when we use the computer with our mouse.
 Here is a fun exercise, do you remember what day of the week you were born?
 If you do you have great memory!
 If you are like the rest of us you might not remember.
 However with the terminal you can find the answer in seconds.
-Open up your terminal and type
+Open up your terminal and type everything after the `$` sign.

 ```
 $ cal 1993